America's Got Talent: Judges and hosts

 In its first season, the judging panel consisted of David Hasselhoff, Brandy Norwood and Piers Morgan, with Regis Philbin as the host.
 Prior to the start of the second season, Norwood stepped down due to a legal matter she was involved with, leading to her being replaced by Sharon Osbourne.
 Philbin was replaced by Jerry Springer as the show's host.
 Further changes were made to the judging panel and hosting duties in later seasons: Springer left after the third season, and was replaced by Nick Cannon for the fourth season.
 Hasselhoff left the show after the fourth season, and was replaced by Howie Mandel for the fifth season.
 Morgan left after the sixth season, and was replaced by Howard Stern for the seventh season.

 In August 2012, Osbourne left the program following a dispute with NBC.
 While the network replaced her with former Spice Girls member Mel B in February 2013, the judges panel increased to four.
 This format change had already occurred in other international versions of the competition, such as on Britain's Got Talent two years prior.
 In March 2013, supermodel Heidi Klum was announced as the fourth judge for the eighth season.
 In October 2015, Stern was replaced by Simon Cowell for the eleventh season.
 After his eighth year hosting America's Got Talent, Cannon announced plans to retire from the show due to comments he made about the network.
 Despite being under contract to continue his hosting duties, NBC eventually replaced him with Tyra Banks for the twelfth season.

 On February 11, 2019, NBC announced a change to the program's host and its judging panel following the conclusion of the thirteenth season.
 Banks decided to move on to other projects, leading to her being replaced by Terry Crews, who was already working with the network as host of America's Got Talent: The Champions.
 Both Klum and Mel B decided to leave America's Got Talent due to other commitments that year, leading to actress Gabrielle Union and dancer Julianne Hough replacing them, joining Mandel and Cowell on the judging panel.
 However, both Union and Hough took part in only one season before they were let go by the program on November 22, 2019.
 On February 27, 2020, it was confirmed that Klum would return for the next season, and announced Sofía Vergara as the fourth judge.
 In September 2021, host Crews announced the 'end of an era' following the season sixteen finale of America's Got Talent and the series finale of Brooklyn Nine-Nine, stating that these both marked the end of his deal with NBC.
-However, Crews continued his hosting duties in the seventeenth season.
+However, Crews continued his hosting duties in the following seasons.
+On February 3, 2025, it was announced that Mel B would return to the judging panel after a six season hiatus for the twentieth season, replacing Klum.